bookia20/devday18/README.md

 ## Create an Amazon S3 bucket

 1. Open the [AWS Management console for Amazon S3](https://s3.console.aws.amazon.com/s3/home?region=us-west-2)
 2. On the S3 Dashboard, Click on **Create Bucket**.
-In the **Create Bucket** pop-up page, input a unique **Bucket name**.
+In the **Create Bucket** pop-up page, input a unique **Bucket Name**.
 So it’s advised to choose a large bucket name, with many random characters and numbers (no spaces) to avoid name conflicts.
 As an example:

    ```
    devday18-<YOURNAME>-syd